 💡 Engagement Reality

-Organizations creating employee engagement video with authentic delivery, focused messaging under 3 minutes, and mobile-accessible distribution achieve 60-75% view rates compared to 15-25% for traditional corporate communications video.
-The difference is not production budget but strategic approach prioritizing employee experience over corporate preferences.
+Teams that create employee engagement video with authentic delivery, focused messages under 3 minutes, and mobile-friendly access hit 60-75% view rates.
+Compare that to 15-25% for traditional corporate communications video.
+The difference is not budget.
+It is a strategic approach that puts employee experience first.

 Strategic Approaches to Corporate Communications Video